 Enrollment information for loan deferment is submitted by each college to the National Student Loan Clearinghouse.
-Students requiring a deferment for service in the Peace Corps; under the Domestic Volunteer Service Act; or comparable community service as a volunteer for a tax-exempt organization, should inquire at the home college Loan Office.
+Students requiring a deferment for service in the Peace Corps; under the Domestic Volunteer Service Act; or comparable community service as a volunteer for a tax-exempt organization, should inquire at the home college Financial Aid Office.

-Direct Loans have origination and insurance fees of 1.057% of the loan amount deducted from the loan proceeds before the loan is received.
+Student Direct Loans have origination and insurance fees of 1.057% of the loan amount deducted from the loan proceeds before the loan is received.
 These fees must also be repaid.
-(NOTE: The Direct Loan Interest Rate on subsidized and unsubsidized loans is 4.99%) Subsidized Direct Annual Maximum:
+(NOTE: The Student Direct Loan Interest Rates is 6.53% for all loans disbursed between 7/1/24 and before 7/1/25).
+Subsidized Direct Annual Maximum:

-\$3,500 until completion of first year \$4,500 after completion of first year

-The Annual Maximum Unsubsidized Direct Loan is \$6,000 for independent students; \$2000 for dependent students.
+\$3,500 until completion of first year \$4,500 after completion of first year The Annual Maximum Unsubsidized Direct Loan is \$6,000 for independent students; \$2,000 for dependent students.
 Application Schedules and Deadlines are posted in the Financial Aid Office of the home college.